The Individual vs. Globalism

 Going back as far as you want to in history, shortage and scarcity in the world that engendered a crisis was either created by some elite or maintained by them, for the purpose of eradicating dissent and fomenting a collectivist solution.
 Meaning a solution that came from the top.
 Meaning a solution that reduced individual freedom.

-In recent human history, a different idea emerged: establish severely hamstrung government, in order to protect the individual against it.
+In recent human history, a different idea emerged: severely hamstring government, in order to protect the individual against it.

 This idea has had a very tough time.
 Collectivists have fought it every step of the way.